Fregeauj86/John-Fregeau2/README.md

 I am eager to bring this multifaceted skill set into the tech industry, where I can leverage my background in education, problem-solving, and cybersecurity to innovate and make a meaningful impact.
 My goal is to contribute effectively by blending my technical expertise with my passion for technology and continuous learning.

+My name is John Fregeau, and I am excited to transition into the tech industry, leveraging my diverse experiences to contribute effectively.
+I have a rich background as an ESL teacher, both overseas and online, where I honed my communication skills while teaching students from all around the world through various platforms.
+My experience grading algebra tests for Pearson high school students reflects my solid foundation in math and education.
+Additionally, working as a behavioral aide for students with autism has equipped me with patience and the ability to work with diverse individuals, which is vital in any tech role.
+I also bring customer service experience from my time as a security officer, where I interacted with customers at different levels.

+My academic journey, with an A.S. in Math and Science and a B.S. in Biology, sets a strong scientific base for my current pursuit of an M.S. in Cybersecurity and Information Assurance.
+Moreover, I am completing my CompTIA A+ from completing a 6 Month rigorous program with Climb Hire, alongside earning certificates in IT Specialist, Digital Marketing, Ethical Hacking, and Web Responsive Design from Coursera.
+I am eager to apply this multifaceted skill set in the tech field, where I can innovate and make a meaningful impact.

 ---

 ## IT Support Specialist | Cybersecurity Enthusiast